fpgmaas/deptry/docs/docs/index.md

 - Transitive dependencies: Packages from which code is imported, but the package (A) itself is not in your projects dependencies.
 Instead, another package (B) is in your list of dependencies, which depends on (A).
 Package (A) should be added to your project's list of dependencies.
 - Misplaced dependencies: Development dependencies that should be included as regular dependencies.

-_deptry_ detects these issue by scanning the imported modules within all Python files in a directory and it's subdirectories, and comparing those to the dependencies listed in _pyproject.toml_.
+_deptry_ detects these issues by scanning the imported modules within all Python files in a directory and its subdirectories, and comparing those to the dependencies listed in _pyproject.toml_.

 ## Quickstart